Develop and run code in Snowflake Notebooks¶

 Move cells¶

-You can move a cell either by dragging and dropping the cell using your mouse or using the actions menu:
+You can move a cell either by dragging and dropping the cell using your mouse or by using the actions menu:

 (Option 2) Select the vertical ellipsis (actions) menu.
 Then select the appropriate action.